kpchoy/Study-Guide-Notes-/webArchitecture/web_general.md

 # AJAX request
 -  What is an XMLHttpRequest?
    - object used to communicate with servers, can send a recieve files in JSON, XML, HTML
+   - can retrive info without having to refresh the page